Marisa-Mathew/-Image-Edge-Detection-on-FPGA-Sobel-Filter--Verilog/README.md

 This project implements **Sobel edge detection** on grayscale images using **Verilog HDL**, designed and simulated in **Xilinx Vivado 2023.1**, with output visualized using **Python (matplotlib)**.

 The edge detection is performed on a `64×64` grayscale image provided via memory initialization (`.mem` file), and the output edges are extracted using a hardware-accurate 3×3 Sobel filter window.
-This project is ideal for **beginner FPGA enthusiasts** or those exploring **basic computer vision on hardware**.
+This project is ideal for beginners for FPGA or those exploring basic computer vision on hardware.

 ---